 Mount Sentinel is our bread and butter hiking mountain.
 Located just 10-minutes from the clubhouse it's easily accessible.
 North Sentinel is 1.35 miles long with 1737 ft. elevation gain.
 Expected crew time with full gear is <50 minutes on the first day of critical.
 South Sentinel is 1.97 miles long with 1539 ft. elevation gain.
 The entire crew will hike South Sentinel with chainsaws during saw appreciation day.

 Body weight exercises (pull-ups, push ups, sit ups, dips, and burpees) are a good way to develop strength and can be done at nearly any location.
 When the crew assembles, we use the clubhouse as a "box" gym to work on strength training and conditioning a couple times a week.
 Tabata, Fight gone bad, Murph (crossfit), BLM Fitness test, etc. are conditioning routines/challenges that greatly benefit applicants in preparation for arrival.
 Pre-season work outs should be centered around the core body developmental aspects of being a proficient hotshot (cardiovascular, physical, and mental strength).

 For reference, Missoula, MT sits at 3209' elevation.

-The crew typically starts in mid-to late April and becomes available nationally after completing our 80-hours of critical training.
+The crew typically starts in mid-to late April and becomes available nationally after completing critical training (Late April/Early May).
 Subject to the severity of the fire season, the crew usually concludes its season early-to mid October.
 Were here to provide a service to the agency and taxpayers - when that service is complete our season will conclude.
 If project/district work is available (per funding) we will strive to make opportunities for temporary employees to remain on-board for an additional pay period.
 There is no guarantee that this will be available.